 Click on a tab below to learn more about the scheduled topics for that day.

 In addition, the unique qualities of the construction sector are up for discussion on Day 4.
-Unlike other sectors, every finished product in the construction industry is different from the last.
+Unlike other sectors, virtually every finished product in the construction industry is different from the last.
 This creates unique challenges for supply chains.
 From design to procurement to suppliers and contracts, expect to hear discussions around managing the execution of these chains from start to finish.

 Week two is certain to let it all out.
-We’re diving into everything maritime, geopolitics, air cargo, and container shipping.
+We’re diving into everything maritime, geopolitics, air cargo and container shipping.
 Getting goods from point A to point B when there are customs and international regulatory hurdles is an ever-evolving challenge.
-Expect to hear conversations on global logistics, importing/exporting, trade relations, sustainability, containerized trade, ports, and, of course, the technology propelling all of these topics forward.
+Expect to hear conversations on global logistics, importing/exporting, trade relations, sustainability, containerized trade, ports and, of course, the technology propelling all of these topics forward.

-In addition, we’ll introduce influential speakers from outside of the world of freight.
+In addition, we’ll introduce influential speakers from outside the world of freight.
 Attendees will hear from leaders who have a history of shaking things up and who can bring experience and insights unique to their lives.
 These are keynotes that you simply do not want to miss.
 Hop on the bus and ride along with the future of global supply chains!